 jmnelson.com Dance Home Page Dance Curriculum Dance Articles

 Dance Band Leaders

 Bands that play primarily for a passive, listening audience often take liberties with tempo and use it as an expressive component; they might also take the liberty to play a song for several minutes.
-Dance bands must be more attentive to tempos, song length, and, in some cases, song variety.
-Though some like dancing to improvisational groups, dancers are often frustrated by excessive song lengths and unpredictable tempos; thus, improvisational bands with a significant dance following might consider some of the following guidelines for dance bands on those occasions when they have a large number of dancers participating.
-Even style-specific dance bands might also consider the appropriateness of some of the following.
+Dance bands must be more attentive to tempos, song length (duration), and, in some cases, song variety.
+Though some dancers like improvisational groups, most are frustrated by excessive long songs and unpredictable tempos; thus, improvisational bands with a significant dance following might consider some of the guidelines for dance bands on those occasions when they have a large number of dancers.
+Even style-specific dance bands might consider the appropriateness of some of the following.

-Length - most songs should be 2 to 2.5 minutes long, no shorter than 1.5 minutes and no longer than 3.5 minutes.
+Length/Duration - most songs should be 2 to 3 minutes long, no shorter than 1.5 minutes and no longer than 3.5 minutes.

-Variety - except for style-specific venues, where dancers expect only one musical style, no particular style or tempo should be repeated more than three times in succession.
+Variety - except for style-specific venues, where dancers expect only one musical style, no particular style or tempo should be repeated successively.
+Successive fast tempos should particularly be avoided.

-Tempo and Style - song tempo should conform to at least one tempo standard associated with the musical style being played.
-The following chart, provided as a JPEG image, reflects tempos for popular dance styles, and it also prints readily as a 4x6 photo.
-Feel free to download and reprint as needed.
+Tempo and Style - tempo should conform to at least one tempo standard associated with the musical style being played.

-Volume - sound levels above 85 dB cause cumulative hearing damage; furthermore, social dances are for conversation as well as dance.
+Volume - sound levels above 85 dB cause cumulative hearing damage; furthermore, social dances are for conversation as well as dancing.
 Conversation can also serve almost as well as a dB meter for approximating sound levels.
-If conversation is comfortable without the need to should to speak loudly near the ear, then the sound level is likely not much above 85 dB.
-If people need to shout near the ear to be heard, then the sound level is not only unsociable, but it is harmful.
-There is no rational defense to playing music at deafening sound levels; it is disrespectful, unethical, and definitely harmful.
+If conversation is comfortable without the need to speak loudly near the ear, then the sound level is likely not much above 85 dB.
+If people need to shout near the ear to be heard, then the sound level is not only unsociable, they are harmful.
+There is no rationale for playing music at deafening sound levels; it is disrespectful, unethical, and unhealthy for all concernedl.

+jmnelson.com Dance Home Page Dance Curriculum Dance Articles